Christening Day Guide

 Reception Tips

-I love shooting the DIY items.
-Because you put so much energy into these things, the photos become special reminders not just of the day, but of all those moments leading up to this special day.
-I would like to try and capture a sense of everything and document them in brilliant detail.
+I absolutely love capturing the styling details.
+There's something special about the thought and energy you put into those creations, and the photos become beautiful reminders not just of the day but of all the moments leading up to it.
+I'm committed to capturing the essence of everything and documenting it in brilliant detail.

 Finally...